Mike Marsh became the Scouse heart of Brendan Rodgers coaching team after receiving a promotion to Melwood in the summer of 2012.

-Mike Marsh was a cultured midfielder with an eye for a pass.
+During his playing days Marsh was a cultured midfielder with an eye for a pass and made 101 appearances in a red shirt, scoring six goals.

-Marsh played in the reserve team at Liverpool for four years before his big break in the 1991-1992 season, playing in midfield.
-He continued his good form into the following season, playing quite a few games in the right back position keeping out Rob Jones.
+Marsh played in the reserve team at Liverpool for four years before he got his big break in the 1991-1992 season.

-He scored a superb goal at Anfield in a 5-0 win over Crystal Palace at Anfield but he was controversially sold by Graeme Souness in 1993 to West Ham United along with David Burrows for Julian Dicks.
+He also scored a memorable goal at Anfield in a 5-0 win over Crystal Palace at Anfield, but was sold by Graeme Souness in 1993 to West Ham United along with David Burrows in a swap deal for Julian Dicks.

-Marsh continued to have a good playing career and played for Souness again during a spell in Turkey with Galatasaray.
-He returned to Liverpool in July 2009 to coach the youngsters at the Academy.
+Marsh continued to have a good playing career and reunited with Souness again during a spell in Turkey with Galatasaray.